Skip to Content

 This one’s a classic for a reason: it’s scrumptious!
 I love the sweet, crunchy granola mixed with the fresh fruit and creamy almond butter.

-Chocolate Yogurt Bowl:
+Chocolate Greek Yogurt Bowl:

 Ingredients for a chocolate strawberry yogurt bowl laid out on a marble surface.

 Lastly, a chocolate flavored yogurt bowl!
+You only need 5 simple ingredients for this one:

 You’ll Need: